Excellence in Broadcasting: Plot

-In light of "And Then There Were Fewer", the Griffins are watching the news—where Tom Tucker casually reveals that Diane Simmons committed the murders at James Woods' mansion and is now dead.
-Free of the false charges she tried to frame him for, he then introduces Diane's successor, Joyce Kinney.
+In light of the "previous episode", the Griffins are watching the news—where Tom Tucker casually reveals that Diane Simmons committed the murders at James Woods' mansion and is now dead.
+Free of the false charges she tried to frame him for, he then introduces Diane's successor: Joyce Kinney.

 As Lois reads the newspaper, she discovers that conservative radio talk show host Rush Limbaugh is holding a book signing in Quahog.
 Chris is confused as he thought Rush Limbaugh was secretly Fred Savage, which Lois herself reported when she worked for Fox in "Fox-y Lady" only for Lois to explain that anything reported on Fox News either is or becomes a lie, even if it's the truth.
 Enraged, Brian, who despises Limbaugh over his political beliefs, decides to confront him at the signing.
 There, Limbaugh is criticized by Brian, but he counters by asking him whether he has read any of his books, leaving Brian dumbfounded and angry.
 As he curses Limbaugh to himself on his way home, Brian is mugged by a gang; Limbaugh abruptly shows up and beats them all to rescue Brian.
 Thankful, Brian agrees to read four pages of Limbaugh's book.
 This he does, but Brian grows interested enough to continue reading the book overnight.
 By then, he becomes a conservative Republican.
 Lois questions Brian's conviction, citing his past liberalism, while Brian defends his ability to change his mind based on new information.
 Lois points out that Brian purposefully disagrees with the general consensus on many things just so he can feel like "the smartest guy in the room" and accuses him of being a contrarian rather than a genuine believer; for example, he hated Titanic and Slumdog Millionaire but defends the movie Cocktail.
 Brian meets with Limbaugh to thank him for helping his political conversion, and the two travel to the Republican National Headquarters, where they are greeted by former President of the United States George W. Bush and United States Senator John McCain.